Nature’s solutions to climate change: Part 1 - urban trees

 Terrestrial plants and the urban environment

-The first story in our four-part series has been adapted from a 2023 National Science Week presentation by Professor Michelle Leishman at the Royal Botanic Garden Sydney.
+The first story in our three-part series has been adapted from a 2023 National Science Week presentation by Professor Michelle Leishman at the Royal Botanic Garden Sydney.
 Professor Leishman is Head of the Smart Green Cities Research Centre at Macquarie University where she works on urban plant ecology and researches solutions for heat in our cities and the adaptation of plants and environment.

 It’s getting too hot in here